Holistic and Experiential Therapies

 Yoga Instructor, Louise Holcolm, comes to us from Yogamour Yoga & Healing Arts Center in Frederick, Maryland.
 Yogamour’s mission is building safe, mindful spaces for healing, growth and empowerment.
 We have learned from our different yoga instructors that trauma lives in the body and has no voice.
 Trauma informed yoga poses are designed to help calm the body and release stored up stress.
 This type of yoga uses gentle verbal cues, respectful of the individual’s need for personal safe space.
 Trauma informed yoga can empower individuals in recovery and teach them healthy ways to self soothe.
 Louisa’s trauma informed yoga sessions for our patients are held on site.
 One-hour sessions are held on Friday afternoon; for up to 15 people per session.

 Thank you to our partners at Yogamour Yoga & Healing Arts Center in Frederick, Maryland for assisting us in making this recovery tool available to our patients.

 We will be offering a six-week Music Therapy session to our male patients in Frederick.
-The sessions are be provided by therapists at Noteable Progressions Music Therapy Sessions, led by founder and director Darcy L. O’Daniel (shown here pulling some musical instruments together for a session).
+The sessions will be provided by therapists at Noteable Progressions Music Therapy Sessions, led by founder and director Darcy L. O’Daniel (shown here pulling some musical instruments together for a session).
 Several studies have identified a positive relationship between music therapy and healthy self soothing and a reduction in anxiety, depression and stress among persons in recovery from substance use disorders.
 The feedback we have received from patients about Music Therapy has been better than we imagined.
 They really connect with the therapist and feel the benefits of Music Therapy immediately.
 Sessions will be held starting in the Spring and extend into early Summer.
 We thank the Delaplaine for supporting our holistic approach to recovery.